Criminology: Rural

+Epidemiological criminology

+Epidemiological criminology, sometimes abbreviated as EpiCrim, is an interdisciplinary approach that applies concepts and methods from epidemiology and public health to the study of crime, violence, victimization, and criminal justice involvement.
+Traditional criminology studies crime, criminal behavior, victimization, punishment, and society's responses to crime.
+Epidemiological criminology keeps those concerns but adds population-level questions common in epidemiology, including who is affected, where patterns occur, what risk or protective factors are present, and how prevention efforts can be evaluated.

+The approach has been described as a way to connect criminology, criminal justice, public health, epidemiology, public policy, and law.
+Other works have used epidemiological criminology to frame public health and crime education partnerships and to describe crime as a problem of the social body.

+It is especially relevant to topics where crime and health overlap, including violence prevention, substance abuse, offender and victim health, and the health effects of criminal justice involvement.
+Epidemiological criminology is therefore best understood not as a replacement for traditional criminology, but as a prevention-oriented extension of it.

 Public

 Public criminology is a strand within criminology closely tied to ideas associated with "public sociology", focused on disseminating criminological insights to a broader audience than academia.
 Advocates of public criminology argue that criminologists should be "conducting and disseminating research on crime, law, and deviance in dialogue with affected communities."
-Its goal is for academics and researchers in criminology to provide their research to the public in order to inform public decisions and policymaking.
+Its goal is for academics and researchers in criminology to provide their research to the public to inform public decisions and policymaking.
 This allows criminologists to avoid the constraints of traditional criminological research.
 In doing so, public criminology takes on many forms, including media and policy advising as well as activism, civic-oriented education, community outreach, expert testimony, and knowledge co-production.

 Ultra-realism

-Ultra-realism is a 21st century theoretical school and research programme that straddles criminology and zemiology.
-Ultra-realists revisit the fundamental question that underpins both disciplines - why, rather than seek solidarity and cooperation, do specific individuals, groups or institutions choose to risk harm to others as they pursue their own interests?
-Early proponents the ultra-realist perspective are Steve Hall and Simon Winlow.
-The original ultra-realist concepts of the pseudo-pacification process, special liberty and objectless anxiety first emerged from the mid-1990s onwards in a series of articles and books.
+Ultra-realism is a 21st-century theoretical school and research programme that straddles criminology and zemiology.
+Ultra-realists revisit the fundamental question that underpins both disciplines: why, rather than seeking solidarity and cooperation, do specific individuals, groups, or institutions choose to risk harming others in pursuit of their own interests?
+Early proponents of the ultra-realist perspective are Steve Hall and Simon Winlow.
+The original ultra-realist concepts of the pseudo-pacification process, special liberty, and objectless anxiety first emerged from the mid-1990s onwards in a series of articles and books.
 The ultra-realist framework began to take a clearly defined shape in three later works.